 My point is, I have to manage the simplest things with precision to not trigger the delicately balanced medical conditions in the home.
 My spinal cord injury does not need to carry 20lbs of water, but I need to avoid having to lay in a hard hospital cot or bench for a week even more because I pushed or strangers have guilted him to carry items.
 We have learned to balance bad against worst, and worst against horrid, regularly.

 Often I hide our pain because people grow tired of the bad news.
 It hurts when people unknowingly send those signals.
 Without even paying attention, society communicates very short-lived tolerance when someone’s illness, injury, or mental health condition does not go away fast enough.
 Society represses the sick and disabled too often.
 There is pressure to “be ok” and not need any help that requires others to do something.
 So you suffer in pain and at times forced too secretly.
 Such ideology and perceptions of disabled homes create resistance to offering appropriate resources to that family.
 So speaking out in this way hopefully begins to draw awareness.
 Supply enough support so that a family can dig out of the crisis, and not simply restrict things in a way that only permits a house to merely get by, suspending them there.
-I am not saying, no frame and requirements be in place.
-More so, that the frame be more realistically built to flex to specific limitations in that medically fragile, disabled home.
+I am not saying, no frame and requirements are in place.
+More so, that the frame is more realistically built to flex to specific limitations in that medically fragile, disabled home.

 Regardless, when it comes to needs, I have mastered resource management at the highest level.
 But that absolutely does not mean there are enough resources to pull from at all.
 Fortunately, so far I manage well and have prevented our medical crisis from imploding our lives.
 Not that everything is ok.
 But giving up and caving to the panic, I intentionally fight like hell.
 It irks me when people try to decide for me, whether something is too much for me or not.
 If a family is poor but has a PS4 does that make them irresponsible?
 Or a disabled home decides to adopt a dog, or an amputee purchase a car, are those wrong?
 Not at all, a hardship does not mean destitute, and you never know if those items were obtained before an injury or illness.
 Further oppressing a hurting family makes no sense.
 Offering or supplying resources to a family should not require them to be a dirt poor, nearly homeless.
 Sadly, the way the majority of community agencies establish eligibility, disabled, medically fragile households get left out.
 The goal needs to be preventing the dirt poor, just shy of homeless status and allow our households to prosper, gain greater independence and stability and avoid becoming more intensively needy.